cybergarage/foreman-doc/programming_model.md

 ### Action

-The Foreman defines an abstract interface so that the operator can write the action using dynamic programming languages.
-The Foreman support the the following dynamic programming languages.
+The Foreman defines an abstract interface for the action so that the operator can write the action using any dynamic programming languages such as Python and LUA.
 See [Action](action.md) to know the specification in more detail.

 ### Trigger